Guide

 Hedge funds and other large institutions must disclose their US stock holdings every quarter in a public SEC filing called a 13F.
 To track what they are buying, you read those filings, either directly on the SEC EDGAR system or through a tool that aggregates them, and compare fund holdings quarter over quarter to see new positions, adds, trims, and exits.
 Brief Equity does this for you: search a fund to see its portfolio, follow the managers you care about, and view 13F ownership next to the stocks on your watchlists.
 One caveat: 13F data is delayed, since filings arrive up to 45 days after a quarter ends, so it shows what funds owned, not what they are trading today.

-By The Brief Equity Team · Published
+By The Brief Equity Team · Published · Updated

 What a 13F filing is

 A 13F covers long positions in "Section 13(f) securities": mostly exchange-listed and Nasdaq stocks, plus some equity options, convertible notes, and ADRs.
-It deliberately leaves a lot out: short positions, cash, most non-US holdings, and stakes below the reporting threshold do not appear, so a 13F is a partial picture of what a fund holds, not the whole book.
+It deliberately leaves a lot out.
+Short positions, cash, most non-US holdings, and stakes below the reporting threshold do not appear, so a 13F is a partial picture of a fund, not the whole book.

 Funds file a 13F-HR (the holdings report) each quarter; a 13F-NT is a notice that the holdings are reported by another manager.
 Managers can also amend a filing (13F-HR/A) or, in narrow cases, request confidential treatment to delay disclosing a position.
 Build those caveats into how much you read into any single quarter.